About Global Classroom

 Our Thematic Units

 Students investigate the meaning of “culture,” explore their personal cultures, and various cultures from around the world.
-Global Guides focus their workshops on different cultural topics, such as religion, the arts, traditions, and food, as well as their historical origins.
+Global Guides focus their workshops on different cultural topics, such as religion, the arts, games, traditions, and food, as well as their historical origins.
 Students participate in hands-on activities, such as playing traditional games, learning songs and dances, creating art projects and tasting cultural foods.
 The program culminates with final projects, in which students explore cultural topics of interest using the arts, literacy and/or digital media.

 Sample Workshop: Uganda: Dance with Me